-For execution of the wok in plant premises of S, work orders is given by S to P. Now, to execute the work, P has appointed E as their subcontractor (through prior permission of S) to carry out the work.
-Company P deploys it's permanent employees (engineers and managers) to supervise the work.
-Company E supply manpower (foreman, fitter, welder, grinder men, helpers, etc. - more than 20 nos.) to execute the work under supervision of company P in the plant premise of company S.
+For the execution of the work in the plant premises of S, work orders are given by S to P. Now, to execute the work, P has appointed E as their subcontractor (through prior permission of S) to carry out the work.
+Company P deploys its permanent employees (engineers and managers) to supervise the work.
+Company E supplies manpower (foreman, fitter, welder, grinder men, helpers, etc. - more than 20 in number) to execute the work under the supervision of company P in the plant premises of company S.

 From India, Bhopal

-For execution of the wok in plant premises of S, work orders is given by S to P. Now, to execute the work, P has appointed E as their subcontractor (through prior permission of S) to carry out the work.
-Company P deploys it's permanent employees (engineers and managers) to supervise the work.
-Company E supply manpower (foreman, fitter, welder, grinder men, helpers, etc. - more than 20 nos.) to execute the work under supervision of company P in the plant premise of company S.
+For the execution of the work in the plant premises of S, work orders are given by S to P. Now, to execute the work, P has appointed E as their subcontractor (through prior permission of S) to carry out the work.
+Company P deploys its permanent employees (engineers and managers) to supervise the work.
+Company E supplies manpower (foreman, fitter, welder, grinder men, helpers, etc. - more than 20 in number) to execute the work under the supervision of company P in the plant premises of company S.

 From India, Bhopal